libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/introMPI/introMPI.rst

 Like other programming languages you have seen, program that includes MPI library has its structure.
 The structure is shown in the figure below:

 .. image:: images/MPIstructure.png
-	:width: 350px
+	:width: 550px
 	:align: center
 	:height: 400px
 	:alt: MPI Structure

 .. centered:: Figure 3: MPI program structure Obtained from computing.llnl.gov [1]

-A MPI program is basically a C program with extending MPI library, SO DON’T BE SCARED.
+A MPI program is basically a C program that uses the MPI library, SO DON’T BE SCARED.
 The program has two different parts, one is serial, and the other is parallel.
-Serial part contains variable declarations, etc., and the parallel part starts when MPI execution environment has been initialized, and ends when MPI_Finalize() has been called.
+The serial part contains variable declarations, etc., and the parallel part starts when MPI execution environment has been initialized, and ends when MPI_Finalize() has been called.

 **Communicator**: a set of processes that have a valid rank of source or destination fields.
 The predefined communicator is MPI_COMM_WORLD, and we will be using this communicator all the time in this module.
 MPI_COMM_WORLD is a default communicator consisting all processes.
 Furthermore, a programmer can also define a new communicator, which has a smaller number of processes than MPI_COMM_WORLD does.